KrystinSinclair/Titanic-MachineLearning/README.md

 # Titanic-MachineLearning
-Group 6 Project

-Final Project for Machine Learning I

-DATS 6202 - Fall 2018

-Instructor: Yuxiao Huang

-Students: Krystin Sinclair, Lydia Jin and Xi Qian
+Authors:  Krystin Sinclair, Lydia Jin and Xi Qian

 This project is from a Kaggle Compeititon. https://www.kaggle.com/c/titanic